 Preventing falls around windows, glass doors and balconies

 Lock windows or shield them with window guards so your child can’t fall out.
-In a multistorey house, make sure that you can lock windows open at a height of no more than 10 cm.
+In a multistorey house, make sure that you can lock windows with a gap of no more than 10 cm.

 Move chairs, change tables and pot plants away from windows too, because children love to climb up to see outside.